The AI Wrapper Market in 2025

 How big is the AI wrapper market?

-That's roughly 15-20% the size of the global SaaS market but growing three times faster than traditional software companies.
+The AI wrapper market is worth approximately $50 billion today, representing 15-20% the size of the global SaaS market but growing three times faster.

 AI wrappers represent 15-25% of the overall AI market by revenue but capture over 50% of startup funding by deal count.